bcornec/wod-set/profile/ADMIN-GUIDE.md

 EOF

-1﻿3- T﻿he copy_folder yml playbook is now executed to deploy the notebooks and scripts necessary for the participant to run the workshop.
+13- The copy_folder yml playbook is now executed to deploy the notebooks and scripts necessary for the participant to run the workshop.
 Remember that the participant got a student (with a dedicated student id.
 For instance: student41) allocated to him/her at the time of the registration.
 This student id is picked from a range that is allocated for the workshop.
 The admin decides on the maximum capacity it allocates to a given workshop. c opy_folder.yml: This is historically one of very first playbooks we used and therefore a very important one.
 It performs the necessary actions to deploy and personnalize (by substituting Ansible variables) the selected notebook to the appropriate student home folder

-1﻿4- In the certain cases, some post deployment actions are needed.
+14- In the certain cases, some post deployment actions are needed.
 For instance, you may want to git clone some repository to leverage some data stored there.
 This can only occur when done with the deployment.
-Therefore, a post-copy-<WKSHP.sh ﻿is called.
+Therefore, a post-copy-<WKSHP.sh is called.

-1﻿5- Finally, the workshop is now ready to be used by the participant.
+15- Finally, the workshop is now ready to be used by the participant.
 The backend therefore, needs to inform the frontend of this.
 To do so, it will perform two API calls:

-  *   T﻿he first API call will update the password data for the participant's allocated student.
+  *   The first API call will update the password data for the participant's allocated student.
-  *   T﻿he second API call will update the participant's allocated student's status to active.
+  *   The second API call will update the participant's allocated student's status to active.

 These changes will trigger the frontend web portal application to send a second email to the participant.
 This email will contain the necessary information for the participant to connect to its notebooks environment.
 The participant will then run the workshop.
 For each workshop, a dedicated time window is allocated.
 Some workshops will take longer to be run than others.
 The time windows varies from 2 to 4 hours maximum.The system knows how to set it up so that it will time out.
 This means that once the participant hits the register button on the frontend web portal, the clock starts ticking.

 Some background checks take place on the web portal to verify time spent since the registration to a given workshop.
 As a consequence, a reminder email is sent an hour before the workshop times out.
 When the bell rings at the end of the class, a new procmail API call is made to the backend server ordering a CLEANUP action.
 The participant can also trigger this action by registering to a new workshop before the end of the current one.
 He/She will have to provide the necessary information to the frontend web portal in order to end the current workshop.

-L﻿et's see what is happening on the backend server to perform this CLEANUP scenario.
+Let's see what is happening on the backend server to perform this CLEANUP scenario.
 [cid:image003.png@01DC3DC6.A29E6220]

-A﻿s you can see, it does not differ much from the CREATE.
+As you can see, it does not differ much from the CREATE.
 We still need to gather data to interact with the proper workshop from the right student.
 The .procmail.rc is providing us with this information.
 Then, the automation kicks in through the procmail-action-sh script.

-T﻿he verb is now CLEANUP.
+The verb is now CLEANUP.
 As a consequence, step 4 is now CLEANUP.

-N﻿othing changes from 5 to 9.
+Nothing changes from 5 to 9.

-1﻿0- get_wod_completion_ratio() Allows us to retrieve information through a simple computing of the numbers of notebooks cells executed thoughout the different exercices of the workshop a ratio.
+10- get_wod_completion_ratio() Allows us to retrieve information through a simple computing of the numbers of notebooks cells executed thoughout the different exercices of the workshop a ratio.
 This enables us to see how much of the workshop is actually run.
 Participants are asked to fill out a form in a conclusion notebook which is present in every student's workshop's folder.

-T﻿his completion ratio script provides us this data and we store it in our database.
+This completion ratio script provides us this data and we store it in our database.

-1﻿1- API call to send the completion ratio figure to the database.
+11- API call to send the completion ratio figure to the database.
 This can be later queried to build up a nice reporting dashboard as explained here by my colleague Didier Lalli, in the following article<https://developer.hpe.com/blog/open-source-elasticsearch-helped-us-globally-support-virtual-labs/>.

-1﻿2- erase-student(): Now that we have extracted the necessary data from the student's notebooks, we can perform a cleanup of the student folder.
+12- erase-student(): Now that we have extracted the necessary data from the student's notebooks, we can perform a cleanup of the student folder.

-1﻿3- cleanup_processes_student(): On top of cleaning up the student folder, we also kill all the allocated student's processes.
+13- cleanup_processes_student(): On top of cleaning up the student folder, we also kill all the allocated student's processes.

-1﻿4- cleanup-<workshop>.sh: If any appliance is involved, this task will perform the necessary cleanup processes on the appliance.
+14- cleanup-<workshop>.sh: If any appliance is involved, this task will perform the necessary cleanup processes on the appliance.

-1﻿5- Finally, just like for the creation of a workshop process, we need to tell the frontend that the cleanup is now done.
+15- Finally, just like for the creation of a workshop process, we need to tell the frontend that the cleanup is now done.
 Therefore, several API calls are made to update tables in the database.
-The new s﻿tudent password is recorded.
+The new student password is recorded.
 We also generate a new password at the cleanup phase to prevent unregistered logins.
-The s﻿tudent status is set to inactive.
+The student status is set to inactive.
 The capacity figure is incremented by one to make the seat available again.

-A﻿s for the CREATE phase, the regular checks occuring on the frontent web portal will get these data and trigger the final email to the participant thanking him for his particpation.
+As for the CREATE phase, the regular checks occuring on the frontent web portal will get these data and trigger the final email to the participant thanking him for his particpation.

-N﻿ow let's look at the RESET scenario.
+Now let's look at the RESET scenario.
 [cid:image003.png@01DC3DC6.A29E6220]

 You may wonder about the differences between CLEANUP and RESET.
 CLEANUP only takes care of students whereas RESET takes care of a larger scope.
 Let me explain...CLEANUP only takes care of student whereas RESET takes care of a larger scope.

-W﻿hen a CLEANUP occurs, it deals with the participant's student workshop and home directory (the workshop directory belonging to the home directory).
+When a CLEANUP occurs, it deals with the participant's student workshop and home directory (the workshop directory belonging to the home directory).
 It cleans up workshop content, ssh keys, skeletons.
 The RESET will delete leftovers from the workshop's exercices.
 For instance, when one runs the Kubernetes 101<https://developer.hpe.com/hackshack/workshop/24> workshop, he is creating microservices, he's scaling them, and should at the end of the workshop run some kubectl delete commands to clean up everything.
 However, some participants may forget to run these clean up steps.
 And the admin needs to make sure that the next participant who will be assigned the same student environment gets a fresh one.
 Therefore, some measures have to be taken.
 These measures take place when a reset flag is associated to the workshop in the database.

-D﻿uring the CLEANUP phase, a check is actually performed to test the presence of this flag through a simple API call on the frontend API-DB server.
+During the CLEANUP phase, a check is actually performed to test the presence of this flag through a simple API call on the frontend API-DB server.
 If the workshop has a reset flag then a dedicated reset-WKSHP.sh script is called and performs the necessary tasks.
 In the case of Kubernetes 101, it will wipe out any leftovers from the student.
 In some other cases, it will launch a revert to snapshot script on a virtual machine.

 Finally, let's consider the PURGE scenario.
 [cid:image003.png@01DC3DC6.A29E6220]

-I﻿n a perfect world, we would have covered here what one would somehow expect from any kind of API (GET, PUT, DELETE = CREATE, CLEANUP and RESET).
+In a perfect world, we would have covered here what one would somehow expect from any kind of API (GET, PUT, DELETE = CREATE, CLEANUP and RESET).
 But, this is unfortunately not the case.
 Even though we did our best to harden the deployment automation, failures might occur.
 Issues could occur at many different levels.
 From a backhoe loader cutting an internet line on the very morning of a starting event (preventing you from accessing your remote labs) to unplanned power cuts, or misconfigured power redundancy in pdus assignment, there are many examples possible of human factor related issues.
 As a result, the Jupyterhub server or an appliance might become unreachable, and the automation of the workshop's deployment might fail.

 In these very cases, you need to be able to cleanup the mess quickly.
 [cid:image003.png@01DC3DC6.A29E6220]

-  *   f﻿rontend - backend communication issues
+  *   frontend - backend communication issues
-  *   J﻿upyterHub server failure
+  *   JupyterHub server failure
-  *   J﻿upyterHub server - appliance server communication issues
+  *   JupyterHub server - appliance server communication issues

 The PURGE scenario is therefore triggered on Workshops-on-Demand' deployment failures.

-A﻿t the registration time, when the participant hits the register button on the frontend web portal, an entry is automatically created in the database for him.
+At the registration time, when the participant hits the register button on the frontend web portal, an entry is automatically created in the database for him.
 It associates the participant to a student and a workshop.
-It also r﻿egisters the date and start time of the workshop, sets the participant status to 'welcome' in the database and a first email is sent to the participant from the frontend web portal welcoming him to the Workshop-on-Demand and stating to him that within a few minutes a second email will be sent along with the necessary information (credentials and url) to connect to the workshop's environment.
+It also registers the date and start time of the workshop, sets the participant status to 'welcome' in the database and a first email is sent to the participant from the frontend web portal welcoming him to the Workshop-on-Demand and stating to him that within a few minutes a second email will be sent along with the necessary information (credentials and url) to connect to the workshop's environment.

 If for any reason, the deployment of the workshop fails and as a consequence, no API call is made back to the frontend from the backend, the frontend could remain stuck forever and so would the participant.
 To overcome this, we implemented a check on the frontend web portal to test this welcome status.
 In a normal scenario, this welcome status gets updated within less than 3 minutes.
 If the status is not updated within 10 minutes, we consider that something went wrong during the deployment and as a result, a PURGE scenario is initiated to clean up both the backend and the frontend sides of the related registration.
 Of course, depending of the backend sanity, some actions could also fail.
 But from our experience, both frontend and backend are really reliable.

 Considering now the most common case: the backend server and frontend servers can communicate but the JupyterHub server has issues to communicate with appliances.
-I﻿n terms of tasks associated to the PURGE scenario, you can see that we kept the minimal as there should not be much to clean up on the backend server.
+In terms of tasks associated to the PURGE scenario, you can see that we kept the minimal as there should not be much to clean up on the backend server.
 Simply consider that it is a CLEANUP scenario without any workshop deployment.

 We call the same tasks to begin with as we still need student ID and workshop ID.

-W﻿e then initiate :
+We then initiate :

 9- generate_randompwd(): We always update the student's password for security reasons.

-1﻿0- erase-student(): We perform a cleanup of the student folder.
+10- erase-student(): We perform a cleanup of the student folder.

-1﻿1- API calls to update tables in the database.
-The new s﻿tudent password is recorded.
+11- API calls to update tables in the database.
+The new student password is recorded.
 We also generate a new password at the PURGE phase to prevent unregistered logins.
-The s﻿tudent status is set to inactive.
+The student status is set to inactive.
 The capacity figure is incremented by one to make the seat available again.

-A﻿n email is then sent to the participant explaining to him that we encountered an issue with the deployment and that we apologize for this.
+An email is then sent to the participant explaining to him that we encountered an issue with the deployment and that we apologize for this.
 The same email is sent to the admin so he can work on the issue.

-N﻿ow, you should have a clearer view of what is really happening in the background when one registers for a workshop.
+Now, you should have a clearer view of what is really happening in the background when one registers for a workshop.
 You can see that I have uncovered many scripts to explain step by step all the stages of a workshop's deployment process.
 But there is more to be explained.
 It is obvious that the main function of the backend server is to deploy and run workshops.
 Nevertheless, as any other server, it cannot live without maintenance.

-T﻿his subject will be at the core of my next article where I will detail how one needs to manage and work with this server on a daily basis.
+This subject will be at the core of my next article where I will detail how one needs to manage and work with this server on a daily basis.
 What we usually call Day 2 operations.

 If we can be of any help in clarifying any of this, please reach out to us on Slack<https://slack.hpedev.io/>.
 Please be sure to drop back at HPE DEV<https://developer.hpe.com/blog> for a follow up on this.
 Check out also the Hack Shack for new workshops<https://developer.hpe.com/hackshack/workshops>!
 Willing to collaborate with us?
 Contact us and let's build together some more workshops!
 Stay tuned!